Bidens visiting Surfside condo collapse site, will meet with families of those missing

 CLICK HERE TO GET THE FOX NEWS APP

-Among the remains found Wednesday were those of a mother and her two young daughters, a loss that Mayor Levine-Cava called "too great to bear."
+Among the remains found Wednesday were those of a mother and her two young daughters, a loss that Mayor Levine Cava called "too great to bear."

 Miami-Dade police identified the children as 10-year-old Lucia Guara and 4-year-old Emma Guara, and their mother as 42-year-old Anaely Rodriguez.
 The remains of their father, Marcus Guara, 52, were pulled from the rubble Saturday and identified Monday.